-So be sure to utilize those happy hours, daily drink specials, tasting activities, and beverage package deals in order to truly make the most of your vacation, as you drink your way across the open seas!
+Be sure to utilize those cruise happy hours, daily drink specials, tasting activities, and beverage package deals in order to truly make the most of your vacation, as you drink your way across the open seas!

-And here are a few more links to our other money-saving cruise blog posts and from our travel affiliate partners that you may find helpful:
+Bon voyage!
+We sure hope this post has given you many tips and tricks to save money on drinks during your next cruise.
+But before you go, here are a few more links to our other money-saving cruise articles and to our travel affiliate partners that you may find helpful:

-- If you need a hotel before or after your cruise, be sure to book early.
+🏨 If you need a hotel before or after your cruise, be sure to book early.
 All the best hotels in port cities tend to get reserved by cruise passengers in advance.
-We recommend using hotelscombined.com to compare all the top hotel sites and score the best deal before it’s too late.
+We like using hotelscombined.com to compare all the top hotel sites and score the best deal before it’s too late.

 ⚠️ Never go on an international cruise without travel insurance.
 Avoid having to shell out for medical emergencies, flight delays, trip cancelation, or lost baggage by getting a quick quote from CruiseSafe by VisitorsCoverage, which offers cruise-specific travel insurance to protect your trip.
 If you don’t already have travel insurance for your cruise, enter your dates for a quick quote now.